libdynd/libdynd/README.md

 funding for the Blaze project through DARPA's [XDATA program](http://www.darpa.mil/Our_Work/I2O/Programs/XDATA.aspx), giving the project space and time to develop as it needed and providing real data sets and challenge problems to tackle and measure against.
-[Travis Oliphant](https://en.wikipedia.org/wiki/Travis_Oliphant) has told the story of Continuum, and its support for DyND, on the NumPy mailing list - see [here](https://mail.scipy.org/pipermail/numpy-discussion/2015-August/073412.html)
+[Travis Oliphant](https://en.wikipedia.org/wiki/Travis_Oliphant) has told the story of the early days at Continuum, and why it supports DyND, on the NumPy mailing list - see [here](https://mail.scipy.org/pipermail/numpy-discussion/2015-August/073412.html)

 [Irwin Zaid](https://github.com/izaid) joined the project in the winter of 2014, as its first major outside contributor, while he was a research fellow at [Christ Church](http://www.chch.ox.ac.uk),